 Connecting to the AudioworX Starter Kit for Tuning

-Once the device configuration has been sent to the Starter Kit hardware and the AudioworX Amp application has been reset (only required if prompted by GTT), the Starter Kit can be connected to from GTT for tuning.
+Once the device configuration has been sent to the Starter Kit hardware and the AWX Amp application has been reset (only needed if prompted by GTT), GTT can connect with the Starter Kit for tuning.

-Steps to connect GTT to the AudioworX Starter Kit:
+Steps to connect GTT to the Starter Kit:

 - Click the Connect Device button located in the top ribbon bar to initiate device connection.

 - A “Device Synchronization” window will pop up.
-Click on the Send button to send the tuning data.
+Click the Send button to send the tuning data.
+This synchronizes the tuning parameters of the active SFD in the Starter Kit to the states of the parameters as set in the GTT project.

 - Once the data has been sent and the device has been connected, the audio processing pipeline and its signal flow can be tuned in real-time.